Low-frequency radio telescopes sensitivity to light dark matter: Dark matter-photon conversion

 where $v_\alpha$ is the DM velocity at the conversion layer.
 By adopting $v_\alpha \sim 10^{-3}$, we have verified that the radial point where this condition breaks down—i.e.\ where the equality holds—corresponds to a minimum plasma frequency of $\omega_{\rm pl}^{\oplus} \simeq 7\times10^{-10}~\mathrm{eV}$ for the Earth and $\omega_{\rm pl}^{J} \simeq 1\times10^{-10}~\mathrm{eV}$ for Jupiter.

-For the Sun, the WKB validity condition above holds throughout the region $[1.38,\,25]\,R_\odot$, where our density model in Eq.~\eqref{eq:solar density model} has been validated against MESSENGER and HELIOS observations~\cite{Wexler_2016}.
-Hence, the mass range considered for the solar case, $m_\alpha \in [10^{-10},\,10^{-6}]~\mathrm{eV}$, was chosen simply on the basis of the sensitivity ranges of the instruments considered in our analysis, as described in the following section.
+For the Sun, the WKB validity condition above holds throughout the region \([1.12,\,215]\,R_\odot\), where we adopt the density model in Eq.~\eqref{eq:solar density model}.
+Hence, the mass range considered for the solar case, $m_\alpha \in [10^{-10},\,4\times10^{-7}]~\mathrm{eV}$, was chosen simply on the basis of the sensitivity ranges of the instruments considered in our analysis, as described in the following section.
+We summarise the DM mass ranges adopted for the three targets in Tab. \ref{tab:mass_ranges}.